Contract Password Manager

 Users are advised to encrypt their EthSign contract data for enhanced security every time contract data is committed to decentralized storage.
 Due to the multi-chain nature of EthSign, users must generate their own passwords.

-EthSign Password Manager enables secure, private-key-based password storage and sharing, so users never have to worry about remembering contract passwords.
+EthSign Password Manager enables secure and wallet-based password storage and sharing, so users never have to worry about remembering contract passwords.

 1. Random bytes are locally generated as the decryption private key.